lindabgaa/retro-games-hub/README.md

 ## Installation & Setup

-1. Clone the repository: `git clone https://github.com/your-username/games-library.git`
+1. Clone the repository: `git clone https://github.com/your-username/playEasy.git`
-2. Navigate to the project directory: `cd games-library`
+2. Navigate to the project directory: `cd playEasy`
 3. Install dependencies: `npm install`
 4. Install libraries:
    - If you’re using PropTypes for type-checking, install it by running: `npm install prop-types`